tancrescens/fullstack-javascript-ajax-hands-on/Round-21-Jump-to-Page/README.md

 There are three html files: `page1.html`, `page2.html`, and `page3.html`.
-There are some content in  to differenate them frome ach other,
+There are some content in the respective pages that differentiates them.

 1. **Include** your own **axios** in `index.html`